 6. Allium schoenoprasum (chives)

 Garlic chives, Allium tuberosum, seem to be more vigorous in this climate, but this little clump of chives is doing fairly well.
 It’s in a raised bed shared with walking onions and garlic chives, which are permanent residents of the bed, and two varieties of garlic (softneck and hardneck), which will be harvested in June.

-The Propagator is the host of Six on Saturday.
-Head over there to see his Six and find links to the blogs of other participants.
+Jim at Garden Ruminations is the host of Six on Saturday.
+Head over there to see his Six for this week and find links to the blogs of other participants.